thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

     - **Individuals and interactions** over processes and tools
     - **Working software** over comprehensive documentation
     - **Customer collaboration** over contract negotiation
-    - **Responding to change** over folowing a plan
+    - **Responding to change** over following a plan

-> While there is value in the items on the right, we value the items on the left more.
+> "While there is value in the items on the right, we value the items on the left more.
 >
-> It does not mean we do not have processing tools, it just means that we value interacting amongst ourselves and with our customers more than the process and tools.
+> This does not mean we do not use process tools, but we prioritize interacting with ourselves and our customers more than the tools and processes.
 >
-> It does not mean we do not document (it is important so that people understand how to use the product), but we can not ship documentation.
+> It does not mean we do not document, as documentation is important for people to understand how to use the product, but we do not prioritize shipping documentation over working software.
 >
-> Working software is what we are here to deliver.
-It does not mean that we don't negotiate contracts, we still have contracts, but we want to collaborate with the customer.
+> Working software is the primary goal of Agile development.
+We still negotiate contracts, but we prioritize collaborating with the customer to ensure satisfaction.
 >
-> As things change, we want to be responsive, which does not mean that we do not have plans, but we value responding to change over simply following the plan.
+> While we still have plans, we prioritize being responsive to changes over simply following the plan.
+This allows us to adapt quickly to changing customer requirements and deliver a better product."

 ### <ins>Agile software development</ins>
-- Is an interative approach to software development consistent with the Agile Manifesto.
+- Agile software development is an iterative and interactive approach to software development that emphasizes flexibility, collaboration, and customer satisfaction.
+It is consistent with the Agile Manifesto.

-- Emphasizes flexibility, interactivity (with peers and customer) and a high level of transparency, so that everybody knows what everyone else is working on and feels responsible for delivering value to the customers.
+- Agile development involves frequent feedback from the customer to ensure that the software being developed is aligned with their needs.
+This approach emphasizes interactivity with peers and customers, as well as a high level of transparency, so that everyone involved in the project knows what is being worked on and feels responsible for delivering value to the customer.

-- Uses small, co-located, cross-functional, self-organizing teams.
+- Agile development uses small, co-located, cross-functional, self-organizing teams.
+These teams are empowered to make decisions and manage their own work, and they work closely with the customer to ensure that the software being developed meets their needs.
+Agile development also emphasizes continuous improvement, with the team regularly reflecting on their processes and making changes to improve their efficiency and effectiveness.

-### <ins>Key takeway</ins>
+### <ins>Key takeaway</ins>
-- Build what is needed, not what is planned.
-If you build what was planned and the customer does not like it, why bother?
-It is important to make sure that as they need change, you want to build what is needed from the customer regardless of what was planned.
-We can always replan and be responsive to change.
+- Agile development emphasizes building what is needed, not what is planned.
+By delivering small increments of working software and gathering feedback from the customer, the development team can ensure that they are building software that meets the customer's needs.
+This approach allows for flexibility and responsiveness to change, so the team can adjust their plans and priorities as necessary to deliver value to the customer.
+Ultimately, the goal is to build software that provides the most value to the customer, rather than adhering strictly to a pre-defined plan.

 ## **Methodologies overview**